nazmul-karim170/SPI-GAN/README.md

 We design a novel DL-based reconstruction framework to tackle the problem of high-quality and fast image recovery in single-pixel imaging

-### 💡 Fast, High Quality Image and Video Reconstruction
+### 💡 Fast, High-quality Image and Video Reconstruction
-- Deep Learning for Reconstruction instead of tradiational L1-norm solution   -->   Fast Recostruction
+- Deep Learning for Reconstruction instead of traditional L1-norm solution   -->   Fast Reconstruction
 - Generative Adversarial Network (GAN) as the recovery architecture --> High-quality
-- In addtion to adversarial and MSE loss, we use a perceptual loss function using the feature space of a pre-trained ImageNet Encoder --> Helps achieving SOTA Perforamnce
+- In addition to adversarial and MSE loss, we use a perceptual loss function using the feature space of a pre-trained ImageNet Encoder --> Helps to achieve SOTA performance